bufbuild/protobuf-es/README.md

 ### TypeScript

-The minimum version of TypeScript supported by Protobuf-ES is **4.1.2**.
+The generated code is compatible with TypeScript **v4.1.2** or later, with the default compiler settings.

 ### Packages